Diamond worth ¥200 million stolen from exhibition in Yokohama | The Japan Times

 The 50-carat loose diamond was on display as part of a jewelry exhibition at Pacifico Yokohama in the waterfront area of the city, according to the police.

-They said an employee of the company providing the diamond noticed around 6 p.m. that the stone was missing and its display case was apparently unlocked.
+They said an employee of the company providing the diamond noticed around 6 p.m. that the stone was missing, with its showcase apparently unlocked.

-As the company said the diamond was in the case at around 5 p.m., the police believe it was stolen during the following hour.
+As the company said the diamond was in the showcase at around 5 p.m., the police believe it was stolen during the interim period.

 GET THE BEST OF THE JAPAN TIMES